 If you have a written manufacturer’s warranty that covers your vehicle and you have given the dealer two or more opportunities to fix its defects without the problem being repaired, you may be able to move forward with a lawsuit demanding relief under the California lemon law.

 The lemon law attorneys at The Barry Law Firm can meet with you to discuss the problem you have experienced with your automobile and your rights under California’s Lemon Law.

 In order for us to file a claim against your vehicle’s manufacturer, we will need to review and obtain certain documents, such as the following:

 - Any other documentation or records related to the problem.

-If you engage us to proceed with a California Lemon Law lawsuit in your name, The Barry Law Firm will manage the details of your claim from start to finish, including taking care of all the paperwork and court filings your case requires.
+If you engage us to proceed with a lemon lawsuit in your name, The Barry Law Firm will manage the details of your claim from start to finish, including taking care of all the paperwork and court filings your case requires.
 Our attorneys will also handle all communications with the court or the other side about your case.

 Once your claim is filed, we will aggressively advocate on your behalf in settlement discussions with the vehicle manufacturer and its representatives.
 Most legal claims are resolved outside of court through a negotiated settlement.
 The manufacturer may offer to repurchase your vehicle and reimburse you for what you paid for the lemon, along with all or a portion of your other costs.

 Your attorney will advise you of any settlement offer made and our opinion of whether it is a reasonable offer.
 The decision of whether to accept a settlement offer will always be yours to make.

 If the manufacturer fails to make an acceptable settlement offer, we will be prepared to take a strong case to trial and present a persuasive case for the court to rule in your favor.